 - Germ cells are the cells that make up individual eggs.
 Ovarian germ cell tumors typically occur in teenage girls or young women and affect just one ovary.

 - Stromal cells which produce the female hormones, estrogen and progesterone, are found in the supporting connective tissue of the ovary.

 Both germ cell and stromal cell tumors are rare and together account for less than 10 percent of ovarian cancer cases.
 These cancers may be treated with different chemotherapy types than epithelial tumors.
 Younger patients with these cancer types may be eligible for fertility-sparing surgery.

-An estimated 21,750 new cases will be diagnosed in the United States in 2020, making ovarian (and fallopian tube and primary peritoneal) cancer, the second most common gynecologic cancer.
-(Uterine cancer is the most common with more than 65,620 new cases expected in 2020.)
+More than 19,000 new cases are estimated to be diagnosed in the United States in 2022, making ovarian (and fallopian tube and primary peritoneal) cancer, the second most common gynecologic cancer.
+(Uterine cancer is the most common with more than 65,950 new cases expected in 2022.)

 Ovarian cancer often goes undetected due to a lack of symptoms until it reaches an advanced stage, and has spread to other organs by:

 - Invading and growing into organs near the ovaries, such as the fallopian tubes and uterus.

 - Shedding or breaking off from the main ovarian tumor.
 Shedding into the abdomen may lead to new tumors forming on the surface of nearby organs and tissues.
 Your doctor may refer to these new growths as seeds or implants.

 - Spreading of cancer cells traveling through the lymphatic system to lymph nodes in the pelvis, abdomen, and chest.
 Cancer cells may also spread through the bloodstream to organs such as the liver and lungs.